milinda/KafkaOnEC2/README.md

-# Kafka on EC2 (WIP)
+# Kafka on EC2

 Ansible scripts for deploying Kafka (v0.9.1 with Zookeeper 3.4.6) on EC2.
+These scripts were developed based on various resources from Internet (*I can't remeber the exact resources I used since the initial development was done couple of months ago.*).

 # How To Run